 How Credit Card Refunds May Affect Your Credit Score

-In some situations, a refund may give your credit score a boost if the refund reduces your balance and lowers your credit utilization ratio.
-On the other hand, a delayed refund could hurt your credit score if the amount of the purchase pushes your credit utilization too high during a certain billing period.
+In some situations, a refund may build your credit score if the refund reduces your balance and lowers your credit utilization ratio.
+On the other hand, a delayed refund could lower your credit score if the amount of the purchase pushes your credit utilization higher during a certain billing period.

 What to Do With a Negative Account Balance

-Sometimes a refund will give you a negative balance, meaning your available credit is more than the amount you owe on the card.
+Sometimes a refund will give you a negative balance on your credit card, meaning your available credit is more than the amount you owe on the card.
 This can often happen with cardholders who pay their balance in full each month.

 However, a negative balance can be problematic if you’re receiving a large refund and don’t often use that credit card.
 In these instances, you can ask your credit card company to issue a refund via check, money order, or direct deposit.
 Your credit card issuer may require this request in writing in order to issue the refund.